ElinGrahn/music-quiz/README.md

 ### Github

-The website was pushed from codeanywhere workspace to a Github repository
+The website was pushed from Codeanywhere workspace to a Github repository

 ### Github Pages